 Actors Career Video

-Description: Play parts in stage, television, radio, video, motion picture productions, or other settings for entertainment, information, or instruction.
+Description: Play parts in stage, television, radio, video, or film productions, or other settings for entertainment, information, or instruction.
 Interpret serious or comic role by speech, gesture, and body movement to entertain or inform audience.
 May dance and sing.

 Actors are entertainers.
 They bring a writer's words to life by portraying characters on stage, screen and radio.
 Though the career can be glamorous, the road to success is often long and difficult.
 Most actors have to compete for parts through auditions.
 They need to be able to handle criticism and rejection.
 Once hired, actors spend hours memorizing lines and rehearsing.
 The workdays can be very long, especially on film shoots.
 In addition to reciting lines, actors need to be able to impersonate a real or fictional character, often right down to particular mannerisms…even regional accents.
 Stage productions usually require work in the evenings, on weekends and holidays.
 Besides roles in movies, TV programs, and on stage, actors are employed in commercials, theme parks, and even teaching.
 Some roles call for singing and dancing.
 No formal education is required, although training at a university or dramatic arts school can refine important skills such as diction and movement.
 Actors can get performing experience in school or community productions, as well as in summer stock shows.
 Many actors struggle for years to make a living.
 Often they need to find other part-time work to supplement their acting income.
 It can be helpful to have an agent.
 Working on commission, talent agents promote their clients to directors and producers and may have an edge in getting an actor auditions.
 Although few actors ever achieve stardom, this can certainly be an exciting and financially rewarding career …what Shakespeare called the "passion to play."